maggiemcc/bootstrap-calm-mind/README.md

 - [ ] Select animation library from list (Greensock)
 - [ ] Implement on a previous project (Bootstrap)
-- [ ] Animate at least ONE element on your site (header fade into place on page load and fade out on mouseover and mouse follower)
+- [ ] Animate at least ONE element on your site

 ## Project Setup